Real Estate in Costa Rica

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "It's cheaper to live a little ways outside the city so location was influenced by that.
 There is also less crime outside the city.
 I found my apartment by asking around and doing some walking.
-There won't always be a sign up so, if it looks available, ask," remarked one member in San Marcos, Tarrazú.
+There won't always be a sign up so, if it looks available, ask," explained one person living in San Marcos, Tarrazú, Costa Rica.

 What is a typical expat home or apartment like in Costa Rica?